There might be many more uses for your kitchen scraps than you realize.

 Making Oyster Shell Tea

-Another smart strategy for using oyster shells is to brew them into a vinegar tea.
+Another smart strategy for using oyster shells is to brew them into vinegar tea.
 Once you have crushed your shells, soak them in an apple cider vinegar mixture (one part shells to three parts vinegar) in order to pull out the calcium carbonate.
 After brewing for two to three weeks, you can mix a quarter cup of the mixture into a gallon of water and apply directly to your soil.

 Composting Oyster Shells